bioothod/nulla/README.md

 To allow muxing all files in the stream must be encoded the same way (to mux multiple streams codecs must be the same, level/profile info can change).
+To transcode input files and upload them into Elliptics you can use [Nullx](https://github.com/bioothod/nullx) service.

 Here is 5-seconds muxing (5 seconds of the first video, then 5 second of the second, then next 5 seconds from the first and so on) example, control json will look like this: